 of this company?Claim this Profile

-Though its origins go back 200 years, Cigna was officially founded in 1982 when two companies came together.
-Since then, the company has grown worldwide, serving 86 million customers in 30 countries!
-With a base of 37,000 employees, Cigna was ranked 97th on Fortune 500’s 2014 list.
-It offers a wide selection of health plans and several unique qualities to health insurance.
+Though its origins go back 200 years, Cigna was officially founded in 1982 when two companies merged.
+Since then, the insurance provider has grown worldwide, serving 86 million customers in 30 countries.

-They even provide indemnity plans and international plans.
+Cigna health care insurance options include indemnity plans and international plans.
 The one type of health plan that Cigna is unclear about providing is short-term insurance (except for short-term disability insurance).
-Cigna's plans include dental and vision coverage as well.
-There are three types of dental plans to choose from, each of which covers a certain percentage of preventative, restorative, and major dental work:

 Cigna is more than its own company.
 It also functions as the parent company for the following insurance subsidiaries: